futoin/specs/draft/ftn3_iface_definition.md

 all draft specs are subject to change without version update.
 So, all draft specs should be cached with small Time-To-Live or not cached at all.

+## 2.6.
+Iface definition spec version

+Each interface must define "ftn3rev" field in standard MAJOR.MINOR version format.
+When the field is missing, FTN3 revision 1.0 is assumed.

+Invoker part must allow loading interface definition only if major version is supported, regardless of minor version.

+Executor part must allow loading interface only if specified FTN3 spec revision is fully supported.

+## 2.7.
+Interface mixin

+Interface mixin is appropriate solution when only **interface definition** needs to be re-used, but the logic behind is absolutely different.
+Example: CRUDL-like interface.

+Mixin interfaces are defined using "imports" field - an array of imported "iface:version" identifiers.

 [json]: http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf "JSON"